Definition of Resisting Without Violence

 - At the time, the defendant knew that the person resisted, obstructed, or opposed was in fact an officer or other person legally authorized to execute process.

-Even words, by themselves, can support a Resisting Officer / Arrest Without Violence charge.
-Florida courts have identified three scenarios under which words alone are sufficient, including where the officer in question is (1) serving process, (2) legally detaining a person, or (3) asking for assistance.
+Although, due to First Amendment protections, speech alone is generally insufficient to constitute ‘resistance,’ Florida courts have identified three scenarios where mere words can subject the accused to criminal liability.
+These scenarios include: (1) an officer attempting to serve process, (2) an officer legally detaining a person, or (3) an officer asking for assistance.
 State v.
 Legnosky, 27 So.
 3d 794, 797 (Fla.
 2d DCA 2010).

 Penalties for Resisting Without Violence